Chris Johnson (running back): Television appearances

 In 2013, Johnson appeared on an episode of Ink Master as a special guest judge.

 Before the 2013 NFL season, Johnson participated in the National Geographic's "Man v.
 Cheetah" documentary.
 On the show Johnson raced a cheetah on a 220-foot-long course with a wall separating them.
 The cheetah won.

 Personal life

+Johnson and his wife Brittany have four children together.

+2015 shooting

 In the early morning of March 8, 2015, Johnson was shot in the shoulder during a drive-by in Orlando, Florida, in which the driver of the vehicle, Dreekius Oricko Johnson, was killed.
 Reggie Johnson, who also was in the car, sustained injuries to the shoulder, leg, and hand.

+Health

+In 2025, Johnson was diagnosed with amyotrophic lateral sclerosis (ALS).
+By the time he made the diagnosis public, in a June 29, 2026, interview on Good Morning America with Michael Strahan, the disease had progressed to the point he had to use a speech-producing device to talk.
+After his announcement, numerous former NFL players including Adrian Peterson, Steve Gleason and Deion Sanders among others revived the Ice Bucket Challenge in support of Johnson, as well as NFL Commissioner Roger Goodell.